How do smoking and vaping affect life insurance?

 If you quit smoking, when are you considered a non-smoker?

-Typically, you’ll need to have been off all nicotine products for at least 12 months before insurance providers will consider you a non-smoker.
+Typically, you’ll need to have been off all nicotine products for at least 12 months.

 As well as making you healthier, quitting smoking can reduce the cost of life insurance premiums.
-But you won’t be able to amend an existing policy if you stop smoking.
-If you meet the provider’s definition of a non-smoker, you’ll need to take out a new policy with them instead.
+With many insurance providers, you won’t be able to amend your policy if you stop smoking and it may be better to take out a new policy.
+Check your policy details or ask your provider if it makes a difference.

 Before offering you a cheaper premium, your provider might want to see evidence that you’ve quit the habit for good and are 100% nicotine-free.
 This may involve: